Adding Attributes With SchemaMapper

 Answer

-SchemaMapper doesn't auto-expose attributes created because they are created dynamically based on what fields occur in the source dataset.
+SchemaMapper doesn't auto-expose attributes created dynamically, as they are based on the fields present in the source dataset.
 For example, if you have a schema mapping table that maps:

 a > x b > y c > z